Impact Wrestling Turning Point (2020)

 The 2020 Turning Point was a professional wrestling event produced by Impact Wrestling.
-It took place on November 14, 2020 at the Skyway Studios in Nashville, Tennessee, and aired exclusively on Impact Plus.
+It took place on November 14, 2020, at the Skyway Studios in Nashville, Tennessee, and aired exclusively on Impact Plus before being available for free on YouTube.
 It was the 14th event in the Turning Point chronology.

 Nine matches were contested at the event.
 In the main event, Rich Swann successfully defended the Impact World Championship against Sami Callihan.
-In other featured matches on the undercard, Rohit Raju successfully retained the Impact X Division Championship against Cousin Jake, Deonna Purrazzo defeated Su Yung in a no disqualification match to win the Impact Knockouts Championship and The Good Brothers (Doc Gallows and Karl Anderson) defeated The North (Ethan Page and Josh Alexander) to win the Impact World Tag Team Championship.
+In other prominent matches, Deonna Purrazzo defeated Su Yung in a no disqualification match to win the Impact Knockouts Championship, The Good Brothers (Doc Gallows and Karl Anderson) defeated The North (Ethan Page and Josh Alexander) to win the Impact World Tag Team Championship, and Rohit Raju defeated Cousin Jake to retain the Impact X Division Championship.
 The event also marked the Impact return of former All Japan Pro Wrestling Triple Crown Heavyweight Champion Joe Doering as Eric Young's enforcer.

 Turning Point garnered positive reviews from critics, praising the World Tag Team and Knockouts title changes, and the Impact World title main event.